Linux for PlayStation 2: Unofficial support

-Ever since the discontinuation of the PS2 Linux Kit and some time before that there has been a large, less active group who have tried and succeeded to run the Linux operating system through other methods, most notably using the KernelLoader Linux loader developed by Mega Man since 2008 where they have copied the necessary kernel files onto removable storage or DVDs formatted as Video DVDs due to Sony's anti-piracy efforts which restrict any data DVDs and loaded them through the program.
+Ever since the discontinuation of the PS2 Linux Kit and some time before that there has been a large, active group who have tried and succeeded to run the Linux operating system through other methods.
+One notable example is the KernelLoader Linux loader developed by Mega Man, which requires users to copy the necessary kernel files onto removable storage or DVDs.
+Such storage media must be formatted as a Video DVD due to Sony's anti-piracy measures, which restrict the use of data DVDs.

 Through this method it has become possible to use custom Linux distros and other UNIX-like operating systems compiled for the PlayStation 2 and this has enabled users to use more compatible Linux kernels with smaller footprints and programs specially designed for the console.
 These methods often require the use of PS2 exploits such as Free MCBoot which allows the end user to boot from the PlayStation 2 memory card and launch custom made homebrew applications packaged as ELF files and other exploits such as SwapMagic etc. Some other more invasive methods (such as the use of modchips or resoldering an IDE port on early 7000x models) require the opening of the PlayStation 2 console itself, voiding the warranty of the device if still applicable.